shereedietel/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can often lead to more problems than it solves, such as introducing bugs or making the code harder to read and maintain.
 It's important to write clean, simple code first and optimize only when necessary, based on profiling and performance testing.

+# 2023-12-18
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, and only after profiling to identify the true bottlenecks.